MIDFIELDR/midfieldr/docs/reference/select_basic_cols.md

 - dframe:

-  Data frame of student records from which columns are selected.
+  Data frame or data frame extension (e.g., data.table or tibble) equivalent to or derived from one of the MIDFIELD data tables:
-  Expected choices are `student`, `term`, `course`, `degree` or their equivalent.
+  `{student, term, course, degree}.`

 - col_pattern:

-  Character vector containing strings or regular expressions to be matched or partially matched to the column names of `dframe`.
+  Character vector containing strings or regular expressions to be matched or partially matched to the column names of `dframe.`.

 - ...: